-◘ Fig. D-2 Historical diurnal variation of weather factors in Bogor (Java) during the rainy season (compare sunny 12 February, when humidity dropped to almost 50 %, with dull 14 February).
-Figures for rain indicate absolute rainfall amounts in mm (data n.
-Stocker, modified after Walter 1990).
+◘ Fig. D-2 Diurnal variation of weather factors in Bogor (Java) during the rainy season (compare sunny 12th February, when humidity dropped to almost 50 %, with hazy 14th February).
+Figures for rain indicate absolute rainfall amounts in mm (data after Stocker, modified after Walter 1990).

 ◘ Fig. D-3 Climate diagrams of stations in the tropical rainforest region: Congo, Amazon Basin and New Guinea.

 The rains fall mostly in the afternoon as short, heavy downpours, in the evening hours the sun shines again.
 Its radiation, when it is at its zenith, is very strong.
-As a result, leaves directly exposed to the radiation (e.g. in the crown area) heat up by several degrees (up to 10 K) above the already very high air temperature.
+As a result, leaves directly exposed to the radiation (e.g. in the crowncanopy) heat up by several degrees (up to 10 K) above the already very high air temperature.
 Therefore, high water vapour saturation deficits occur at the leaf surface even in vapour-saturated air (◘ Fig. D-4).
 Excess temperatures of 10 to 15 K have been measured on unshaded Coffea leaves on clear days in Kenya.
 Clear days are not so rare even in permanently humid Bogor (Buitenzorg) (► Fig. D-2).
 When this occurs, humidity drops to nearly 50% and temperature rises above 30 °C, increasing the saturation deficit to nearly 6 kPa with leaves overheated by 10 K, meaning that leaves are exposed to extreme dryness for hours at a time even in the wettest tropics.
 In contrast, humans, who have their own body temperature, constantly experience the air as muggy.

 Researchers who worked in the jungle for years emphasize that even in the perhumid area on Borneo there are always weeks without rain, which means a dry period for the jungle trees.
 The long-term monthly rainfall averages do not indicate this.
 This is equally true for Amazonia.

 It is therefore understandable that the leaves have high resistance to transpiration and also a very thick cuticle.
-They are leathery, but not completely xeromorphic (compare the gum tree Ficus elastica, Philodendron, Anthurium and others); they can strongly limit their transpiration when crevices are closed and permanently maintain a high hydrature of the plasma.
-They are often lauriphyll, but not sclerophyll.
-The cell sap concentration is usually only 1.0 to 1.5 MPa.
-And it is significant that some of these species, as houseplants, tolerate well the dry air in heated living rooms.
+They are leathery, but not completely xeromorphic (compare the gum tree Ficus elastica, Philodendron, Anthurium and others); they can strongly limit their transpiration when stomata are closed and permanently maintain a high hydrature of the plasma.
+They are often lauriphyllous, but not sclerophyllous.
+The cell sap concentration is usually only 1.0 to 1.5 MPa, and it is significant that some of these species, as houseplants, tolerate well the dry air in heated living rooms.

-◘ Fig. D-4 Curves of saturation deficits in mm Hg at the leaf surface at excess temperatures of 5 K and 10 K, respectively, as a function of air temperature in vapor-saturated air.
+◘ Fig. D-4 Curves of saturation deficits in mm Hg at the leaf surface by overheating of 5 K and 10 K, respectively, as a function of air temperature in watervapor-saturated air.